 The platform that made the International Space Station possible was mutual trust.
 Trust is difficult to earn and easy to lose.

 Using the example of the ISS and many others, Ron drives home the reality that the only way to ensure long-term success and progress is to start by building a foundation of trust.
 Only through trust are we able to set aside our differences and work together toward a shared goal.Learn About Ron's Consulting

-What is undeniably clear from the Orbital Perspective is that each and every one of us is traveling through the universe together on this spaceship we call Earth, that we are all deeply interconnected and interdependent.
+What is undeniably clear from the orbital oerspective is that each and every one of us is traveling through the universe together on this spaceship we call Earth, that we are all deeply interconnected and interdependent.

 One of the main answers to that question is that a significant part of our planetary population is excluded from the problem-solving process.
-When we connect the over 7 billion creative, problem-solving minds into the global conversation, we will find solutions we never dreamed of coming from places we’ve never heard of.
+When we connect more than 7 billion creative, problem-solving minds into a global conversation, we will find solutions we never dreamed of, coming from places we’ve never heard of.
 Ron applies this macro strategy of inclusion to the problem-solving process of organizations, big and small.